richandersonio/go-abuseipdb/README.md

 Example go code for using the AbuseIPDB API to check if an IP address has been reported for malicious behavior
 website:  https://www.abuseipdb.com

-#Running tests
+# Running tests

 The tests depend on an API key.
-You have to config this as an environment variable as follows:
+You have to set this as an environment variable before running the tests:

 export ABUSEIPDB_API_KEY=YOUR_API_KEY

-#TODO:
+go test

+# TODO:

-Create basic docs - see https://github.com/googleapis/google-cloud-go/blob/master/datastore/doc.go
+Create basic go docs - see https://github.com/googleapis/google-cloud-go/blob/master/datastore/doc.go